jyrgenn/jpylib/doc/jpylib.md

         Increase the alert level by one.

-        This is intended to be used as the callback function for the value of a pgetopt option to increase the verbosity.
+        This is intended to be used as the callback function for the value of a pgetopts option to increase the verbosity.

     alert_level_zero():
         Set the alert level to zero (errors only).

-        This is intended to be used as the callback function for the value of a pgetopt option to set the verbosity to zero.
+        This is intended to be used as the callback function for the value of a pgetopts option to set the verbosity to zero.

     is_notice():
         Return True iff the alert level is at least at notice.